CH101 - The Third Century

 The third century began with a time of persecution under the emperor Septimius Severus (146-211 AD).
 Severus, who secured his rule with the defeat of Clodius Albinus in 197, was a professional soldier and cared very little for the politics of the day.
 With a short and strong build, his leadership was consistent with an aggressive and ruthless general.

-We learn from Eusebius that one of those martyred was the father of a young man named origen.
+We learn from Eusebius that one of those martyred was the father of a young man named Origen.
 Eusebius records that Origen's mother hid his clothing to prevent him from joining his father in death - many historians feel this is an exaggeration, but it is clear that Origen was a highly committed young man.
 He had been well-educated and soon after the persecution settled down he began holding classes for beginners in the faith, as well as philosophy classes.

 The Severan Persecution